eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 	>..\..\..\..\..\local_setup.bat

-otherwise modify the console PATH or terminal LIB_PATH_DIR environmental variables to allow the example binary to locate fast shared libraries.
+otherwise, modify the console PATH or terminal LIB_PATH_DIR environmental variables to allow the example binary to locate fast shared libraries.

-The command-line syntax is the usual for the HelloWorldExample although a new flag **-t** or **--tcp** is introduced to enforce the use of tcp transport:
+The command-line syntax is the usual one for the HelloWorldExample although a new flag **-t** or **--tcp** is introduced to enforce the use of TCP transport:

 Linux: